 Ian’s previous book was Six Frigates: The Epic History of the Founding of the U.S. Navy (W.W.
 Norton, 2006).
 Six Frigates won broad critical acclaim and was selected for the Samuel Eliot Morison Award, the William E. Colby Award, and New York Times “Editor’s Choice” list.

 Prior to beginning work on Six Frigates in 2002, Ian had been a Wall Street analyst, a Federal Reserve financial analyst, and a political aide and speechwriter.
 He received his undergraduate degree in American History at Georgetown University (1989) and his Masters in Public Policy from Harvard University’s Kennedy School of Government (1995).

-Ian lives in San Francisco.
+Ian lives in San Francisco and New York.